§ 15A-1340.16. Aggravated and mitigated sentences.

 (13) The defendant is a minor and has reliable supervision available.

 (14) The defendant has been honorably discharged from the Armed Forces of the United States.

 (15) The defendant has accepted responsibility for the defendant's criminal conduct.

-(16) The defendant has entered and is currently involved in or has successfully completed a drug treatment program or an alcohol treatment program subsequent to arrest and prior to trial.
+(16) The defendant has entered and is currently involved in or has successfully completed either (i) a drug treatment program, (ii) an alcohol treatment program, or (iii) a mental, behavioral, or medical health-related treatment program, subsequent to arrest and prior to trial.

 (17) The defendant supports the defendant's family.

 (18) The defendant has a support system in the community.

 (19) The defendant has a positive employment history or is gainfully employed.